daniellearquisola/WaterApp/README.md

 ## About this project
 Water-Mon was made during a weekend "stack-a-thon" at fullstack academy by Danielle Arquisola and Bryan Ryu.
 We had three days to explore a new tool/library that they were unfamiliar with.
 We chose to look into React Native.
 We both had had zero experiene with any type of mobile development prior to this project.

-This project has limitations.
+Unfortunately, this is not a fully functioning application.
 It is not currently connected to a database, and there is hard coded information within the components.
 Although we were unable to complete a fully functional most viable product, we were able to learn about how to use React Native and Expo.

 ## Getting Started